aws-ia/terraform-aws-eks-blueprints/docs/add-ons/aws-for-fluent-bit.md

 }
 ```

-### Externally Created CloudWatch Log Group(s)
+### Externally-Created CloudWatch Log Group(s)

-If FluentBit will be configured to send various categories of logs to different CloudWatch log groups
+If the CloudWatch log group FluentBit puts logs to is required to be encrypted by an existing KMS
-or if a KMS customer-managed key for log group encryption is required to be created outside of the
+custoerm-managed key, then the CloudWatch log group needs to be created external to the
-Blueprints module, then a flag can be set to enable this.
+kubernetes-addons module and passed in.
+Creating the CloudWatch log group externally is also useful
+if FluentBit is putting logs to multiple log groups because all the log groups can be created in
+the same code file.
+To do this, set the create log group flag to false and supply the
+previously-created log group name.

 ```hcl
 aws_for_fluentbit_create_cw_log_group = false
 aws_for_fluentbit_cw_log_group_name   = aws_cloudwatch_log_group.application.name
 ```

-A full configuration for this along with a sophisticated collection and routing of logs can be
-found in the `examples/fluentbit-to-multiple-loggroups` directory.